 Comprehension, using Just for Me lessons with unit overviews to target language and phonics skills, vocabulary flashcards and songs, prereading activities, a highlighting tool to aid in close reading, Reading Connections for summarizing and generating questions, and Setting the Purpose to aid in close reading and capturing evidence

-ACCESS teachers will receive targeted training and explicit instructional resources, such as direct-instruction lesson plans and skills progression guides, to ensure full support of the expanded literacy routine and students’ use of learning scaffolds.
+ACCESS teachers will receive targeted training and explicit instructional resources, such as direct-instruction lesson plans and skills progression guides, to ensure full support of the literacy routine and students’ use of learning scaffolds.

 Build Literacy 24/7 with Blended Learning